N-Shot Learning for Augmenting Task-Oriented Dialogue State Tracking: Method

-The last step in our method is to fill in the de-lexicalized dialogue templates.
-This step uses the slot value dictionaries for each slot label, which is extracted back in the initial step.
-Using this dictionary, we fill each dialogue with every possible combination of slot values thus effectively sourcing synthetic augmented dialogues in an end-to-end manner, {\itshape cf.} Figure~\ref{fig:surface}.
-This final step brings us to the end of our method, returning a set of task-oriented dialogues trainable on a learning system.
+We now fill in the delexicalized dialogue templates.
+Using the slot--value dictionary extracted in Step~1, we fill each dialogue with every possible slot value combination thus effectively sourcing synthetic augmented dialogues (Figure~\ref{fig:surface}).
+This final step returns a set of task-oriented dialogues, suitable for training (or fine-tuning) a learning system ({\it cf.} Appendix~\ref{sec:sample_dials} for sample dialogues).